Computing classical modular forms: Weight one

 Constructing exotic forms of prime level with specific projective image is also a much studied problem.
 Such forms do not exist in the tetrahedral case \cite[Thm.~7, p.~245]{Serre-wt1}, leaving only octahedral and icosahedral forms with the possibility of prime level.

 In the octahedral case the smallest prime level is 229, and the space of newforms \newformlink{229.1.d} splits into two Galois orbits, (see Serre \cite[p.~265]{Serre-wt1}).
-The second smallest level is 283, where we have the form \newformlink{283.1.b.b} which appears also in work of Serre \cite{Serre:jordan}.
+The second smallest level is 283, where we have the newform \newformlink{283.1.b.b} that appears also in work of Serre \cite{Serre:jordan}.

-In the icosahedral case, we have seen above the first example of such a form: the one with level $2083$ of Kiming-Wang.
+In the icosahedral case, we have seen above the first example of such a form: the one with level $2083$ of Kiming--Wang.
 In fact the query for forms with projective image $A_5$ shows that there are 4 such forms with prime level $\le 4000$: \newformlink{2083.1.b.b}, \newformlink{2707.1.b.b}, \newformlink{3203.1.b.a}, \newformlink{3547.1.b.c}.
 It is conjectured that these forms are rare.

 \begin{conj} For any \(\epsilon>0\), the number of exotic newforms of prime level \(N\) is \(O_{\epsilon}\left(N^{\epsilon}\right)\). \end{conj}

 Bhargava--Ghate \cite{BhargavaGhate} have shown an averaged version of this conjecture in the octahedral case.